The Velorum binary system

-Key words: stars: atmospheres stars: binaries: spectroscopic stars: fundamental parameters stars: individual: fl Velorum stars: mass-loss stars: Wolf-Rayet
+Key words: stars: binaries: spectroscopic stars: early-type stars: fundamental parameters stars: individual: fl Vel stars: Wolf-Rayet